Dan has addressed the following topics in over 300 presentations, keynotes, and workshops:

 8. Developmentally Appropriate STEM: It’s STREAM!
 (Science, Technology, Relationships, Engineering, Arts, Mathematics)

 The session explores what developmentally appropriate STEM looks like in holistic early childhood education.
 DA STEM needs to be infused with the added dimensions of relationship-building and the creative arts.
 Participants analyze how DA STEM learning activities integrate relationship-building and the creative arts in learning experiences.
-We discuss how relationship-building and the arts enlighten and enliven STEM learning, and how DA STEM guides young children in observant involvement with the world around.
-The session includes a presentation to introduce the idea, and small group case-study analysis with large group sharing and discussion on this “hot topic” in the early chidlhood field.
+We discuss how relationship-building and the arts enlighten and enliven STEM learning, and how DA STEM guides young children in observant involvement with the world around them.
+The session includes a presentation to introduce the idea, and small group case-study analysis with large group sharing and discussion on this “hot topic” in the early childhood field.

 9. Building Partnerships with Families.